budak7273/ArmorModules/README.md

 Please let me know if I forgot to add you to this list.

 - **Nog** for writing the PowerSuit mod, and working with me to debug it and the Modules mod, and tolerating my endless questions.
+- **Micheal** for contributing high quality sounds to the mod, and implementing many of them too!
+He's a professional audio engineer - check out his portfolio [here](Michael-Teelen.com).
 - **Deantendo#4265** for the very snazzy mod icon, which I have since ~~mutilated~~ adapted to make the icons for the sub-mods.
 - **Panakotta** for the examples of ADA Messages and the BP code to send them to players.
 - **RNGesus Prime**, **NotoriousRNG**, **Reika**, **K14M**, **ko5o01gg AKA Dakotka**, **StromE**, and **WillLMR** for testing and balance feedback.
-- **Random Gamer** and **TotalXclipse** for making mod spotlights.
+- **Direwolf20**, **Random Gamer** and **TotalXclipse** for making mod spotlights.
 - **TwoTwoEleven** for help debugging the display of the in-game mod icon back in SML2.

 ### Assorted Credits

-- The Coffee Stain Studios time machine for the Fabrication Station model.
+- The Coffee Stain Studios time machine for the Fabrication Station base model.
-- Extendo Arm module icon from [GameIcons.net](https://game-icons.net/)
+- Base for the Extendo Arm module icon (it was edited further) from [GameIcons.net](https://game-icons.net/)
 - Rabbit and Turtle icons for Shield Reconfigurators from [Freepik](flaticon.com)

 ## Updates and Patch Notes